scottdorman/scottdorman.github.io/_posts/2008/2008-07-19-pdc-for-novices-2008-edition.md

 ### Open Space

-If you've been to a Tech·Ed conference and participated in a "Birds of a Feather" session or any of the Alt.NET conferences you already know what Open Space is.
+If you've been to a TechEd conference and participated in a "Birds of a Feather" session or any of the Alt.NET conferences you already know what Open Space is.
 Simply put, Open Space is a way to bring together groups of people who share a common interest to have an interactive discussion.

 ### Hands-on Lab (HOL)